 You didn’t really cross the line from embarrassingly self-indulgent to creepy, though, John, until you got to “Assassin.”
 “Little did I know the girl was an assassin too” you sing, equating a failed attempt to forge a relationship with trying to kill each other.
 Not that you’re likely to experience a successful relationship anytime soon, given that you can’t even seem to tolerate the thought of spending the night: “You get in, you get done, and then you get gone / You never leave a trace or show your face, you get gone.”

 I’ll give you this, though.
-You did a great job taking on Hendrix’s “Axis Of Love” on Continuum, and your version of the Robert Johnson classic “Crossroads,” made famous by your acknowledged idol Mr. Clapton, is rich and soulful, even if that renders it out of sync tonally with the rest of the album.
+You did a great job taking on Hendrix’s “Axis Of Love” on Continuum, and your version of the Robert Johnson classic “Crossroads,” made famous by your acknowledged idol Mr. Clapton, is rich and soulful, even if that renders it out of sync tonally with everything else on this album.

 I wonder, John, did you see this album as your opportunity to respond to your critics?
 If so, how does a line like this one from “Edge Of Desire”—“I want you so bad, I go back on the things I believe”—help your case?
 Though I suppose as long as you’re coming to the realization that you’re a hypocrite with no real core values, you might as well own it.

 And the titles, John… the titles.
 Battle Studies?
 “Heartbreak Warfare”?
 “Assassin”?
 “War Of My Life”?
 Did it never occur to you that America has been in a real-life shooting war for the past decade and that comparing your travails in the bedroom to armed conflict in which people are dying every day might be just a wee bit disrespectful?

 What I’m left with in the end, John, is the strong impression that Continuum was just a feint, a momentary façade of maturity that masked the truth revealed by Battle Studies: that underneath you remain at heart an immature narcissist, a doe-eyed, Grammy-winning, platinum-selling, star-bedding lothario who we should all feel sorry for because you’re so, you know, misunderstood.